Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--frontend-web.md

 animations -- API https://devdocs.io/dom/web_animations_api
 APIs web
 appli web
-application posture = sovereign, transient, background, auxiliary https://en.wikipedia.org/wiki/Application_posture architecture -- islands architecture -- JAMStack = "JavaScript, APIs, Markup" as much HTML as possible is pre-built and stored in a content delivery network (CDN).
+application posture -- 1 sovereign = monopolizes the user's attention for long periods of time. application posture -- 2 transient = comes and goes, presenting a single, high-relief function with a tightly restricted set of accompanying controls.
+The program is called when needed, it appears and performs its job, then it quickly leaves, letting the user continue her more normal activity, usually a sovereign application. application posture -- 3 daemonic = background processes that require no direct user interaction. application posture -- 4 parasitic/auxiliary = similar to transient applications in providing a limited, focused set of functionality and occupy a small space, but they are shown persistently and can be used for a long period of time. application posture = sovereign, transient, background, auxiliary https://en.wikipedia.org/wiki/Application_posture architecture -- islands architecture -- JAMStack = "JavaScript, APIs, Markup" as much HTML as possible is pre-built and stored in a content delivery network (CDN).
 Instead of running a monolithic backend application on the server side to generate dynamic content, dynamic components of the application are based on APIs.
 Ideally, this results in a much faster user experience and a much simpler developer experience. https://www.cloudflare.com/learning/performance/what-is-jamstack/  https://jamstack.org/what-is-jamstack/